OukoFranchez/alx-system_engineering-devops/0x0C-web_server/README.md

 # 0x0C-web_server
 In this project, I learned how web servers work and began using one.
-I was provided a personal server by Alx  School.
+I was provided a personal server by Alx.
 I learned how to use `scp` and Fabric to transfer files to my server.
 Additionally, I completed a basic configuration of the server using Nginx.